This article provides an explanation of OS Units, a set of usage elements incurred by a Server as a result of its specific Operating System.

 OS Units usage is surfaced in two ways on Reports:

-- OS Units Usage is included on the Summary Usage Report described in How to Create a Summary Usage Report
+- All OS Units Usage Elements are included on the Summary Usage Report described in How to Create a Summary Usage Report

 - A detailed asset-level OS Units Report that identifies how each Cloud Server's OS Units usage was calculated is described in How to Create an OS Units Usage Report.